ginlane/gatsby-source-yotpo-shopify/README.md

 # gatsby-source-yotpo-shopify

 This source plugin allows you to access your Yotpo reviews and ratings through Gatsby's GraphQL queries.
 It first connects to a shopify storefront API to get all products.
 It then uses the individual [product review endpoint](https://apidocs.yotpo.com/reference#retrieve-reviews-for-a-specific-product) to query for each review.
-It then gets added as a `YotpoProduct` Node in gatsby.
+Finally the `YotpoProduct` Node gets added so it can be queried in gatsby.

 This source plugin caters for a specific use case where reviews are set as both `Product` and `Site` inside the yotpo admin.
 If you use the [all reviews endpoint](https://apidocs.yotpo.com/reference#retrieve-all-reviews) the sku is randomly selected to be either a product sku or `site_review`.
 This means you can't query for all reviews, just a subset of reviews.